-Choquequirao Trek: When possible we highly recommend hiking this trail, 58km, in 5 days; so that it gives you the opportunity to spend a full day (trek day 3) in the Choquequirao ruins.
+Choquequirao Trek: When possible it’s highly recommend hiking the trail, 58km, over 5 days; so that you will have the opportunity to spend a full day (trek day 3) in the Choquequirao ruins.

-The Inca city is situated in the vast landscape of the Vilcabamba Range above the Apurimac River Canyon.
-Thick forest has covered this Inca site for many years and it has only been discovered in relatively recent times.
+The Incan citadel is situated in the vast landscape of the Vilcabamba Range; above the Apurimac River Canyon.
+As a result; thick forest has covered this Inca site for many years and have re-discovered the citadel in relatively recent times.

-Choquequirao was the dwelling of the last rebel Incas of Vilcabamba and similar to Machu Picchu; it is thought that the Spanish never discovered it.
-This is a challenging trek traversing different ecosystems, and it’s possible to also include Machu Picchu as part of the trek route.
+Choquequirao was the dwelling of the last rebel Incas of Vilcabamba and similar to Machu Picchu; and it is widely believed that the Spanish never discovered this last remaining fortress.
+This is a challenging trek traversing different ecosystems, and it’s possible to include Machu Picchu as part of the trek route.

-The 4-day trek is a long slow descent into the Apurimac valley followed by a relatively steep climb on day 2 (then you track out the same way you entered).
-Once through the tough parts of this route; you’ll get to experience one of the best Inca Trail & Machu Picchu alternatives in the surrounding Andes of Cusco.
-The relative solitude makes the Choquequirao trek makes this a very unique and excellent alternative.
+The 4-day trek is a long slow descent into the Apurimac valley; followed by a relatively steep climb on day 2 (then tracking out the same way you entered).
+Once through the challenging parts of this route; you’ll get to experience one of the best Inca Trail & Machu Picchu alternatives in the surrounding Andes of Cusco.
+The relative solitude of the Choquequirao trek makes this a very unique and excellent alternative.

-There are amazing views of the Vilcabamba Range and the trail descends deep into the Apurimac Canyon; which makes this a truly magnificent hike.
+There are amazing views of the Vilcabamba Range and the trail descends deep into the Apurimac Canyon.